 Rotterdam is the largest port of Europe, and a modern, bustling town.
 Much of the historic city centre was destroyed during World War II, but extensive rebuilding resulted in a modern, multicultural city with many architectural highlights.
-Rotterdam has excellent cultural facilities and a diverse nightlife; during the summer the city hosts a large number of events.
+Rotterdam has excellent cultural facilities and a diverse nightlife, and during the summer the city hosts a large number of events.
 Discover the city by bicycle and go for a coffee in Hotel New York, the former headquarters of the Holland America Line.

 Kiel is a German port town on the Baltic coast, widely known for its yearly ‘Kiel week’ – the biggest yearly regatta in the world!
 Many thousands of boats and ships of all kinds and eras take part in the parade.
 Kiel Week is also a festival, Volksfest and fair as well as a maritime event.
 But Kiel offers more: a slew of museums (zoological, geological, historical, fine art, industrial, and military museums), a city centre with relaxed atmosphere, and the water and shores of the Kieler Fjord.